 Tala Madani's paintings, deadpan and brushy scenes of fictive ritual create a grotesquery populated by dichotomies.
 Figures simultaneously innocent and nefarious, furtive and self-aware, or comical and violent float through a hazy pastel palette that seems to shine light through the vulgar comforts of bonding.
 Obliquely referencing Madani's Iranian-American nationality, her work skirts formal and political lines to expose the elusive nature of creating an image.
 Tala Madani's work has been shown in exhibitions at the Whitney Museum of American Art, New York; MAMCO Geneva; Musée d'art contemporain de Lyon; Mori Art Museum, Tokyo, The New Museum, New York; Portikus, Frankfurt, MIT List Visual Arts Center, Cambridge; MoMA PS1, New York; and Secession, Vienna, and is held in numerous public and private collections, including the Guggenheim, New York; Museum of Modern Art, New York; Los Angeles County Museum of Art; MOCA Los Angeles, and the Hammer Museum, Los Angeles.
 In 2022-23, The Geffen Contemporary at MOCA exhibited Madani’s first North American survey.
-Madani's work will be in upcoming exhibitions at Henry Art Gallery, Seattle and Rialto6, Lisbon.
+Madani's work will be in upcoming exhibition at Rialto6, Lisbon.
 Born in Tehran in 1981, Madani lives and works in Los Angeles.

 For full bio email press@303gallery.com